entropyxyz/entropy-docs/content/basics/_index.md

 ---
 title: "Basics"
 weight: 10
+lead: "The following sections explore the very basics of Entropy."
 ---

-The following sections explore the very basics of Entropy: